Nikreaz/dwm-dotfiles/README.md

 <p> Xwallpaper </p>
 <p> picom </p>

-If you have any questions, please see Wiki.
+If you have any questions, please see <a href="https://github.com/Nikreaz/dwm-dotfiles/wiki/Q&A">Wiki.</a>